TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 $$

 An under-the-hood control system is used to convert these actions into the robot arm's movements.
 Using this approach, the agent can focus on learning the high-level task of balancing the cube on the pole, rather than the low-level control of the robot arm.

+In addition, operation of the gripper is automated and based on the proximity of the gripper to the cube.